tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 object:

 * `saver`: A `tf.Saver` object taking care of saving the variables.
-Picked from and stored into the `SAVERS` collection in the graph.
+Picked from and stored into the `SAVERS` collection in the graph by default.
 * `init_op`: An op to run to initialize the variables.
-Picked from and stored into the `INIT_OP` collection in the graph.
+Picked from and stored into the `INIT_OP` collection in the graph by default.
 * `ready_op`: An op to verify that the variables are initialized.
-Picked from and stored into the `READY_OP` collection in the graph.
+Picked from and stored into the `READY_OP` collection in the graph by default.
+* `ready_for_local_init_op`: An op to verify that global state has been initialized and it is alright to run `local_init_op`.
+Picked from and stored into the `READY_FOR_LOCAL_INIT_OP` collection in the graph by default.
+This is needed when the initialization of local variables depends on the values of global variables.
 * `local_init_op`: An op to initialize the local variables.
-Picked from and stored into the `LOCAL_INIT_OP` collection in the graph.
+Picked from and stored into the `LOCAL_INIT_OP` collection in the graph by default.
 * `summary_op`: An op to run and merge the summaries in the graph.
-Picked from and stored into the `SUMMARY_OP` collection in the graph.
+Picked from and stored into the `SUMMARY_OP` collection in the graph by default.
 * `global_step`: A tensor containing the global step counter.
-Picked from and stored into the `GLOBAL_STEP` collection in the graph.
+Picked from and stored into the `GLOBAL_STEP` collection in the graph by default.

 You can also pass the following additional pieces to the constructor: